chrisloy/chrisloy.net/_posts/2014-05-11-akka-cluster-ec2-autoscaling.md

 }
 ```

 From this we could implement any kind of distributed communication we imagine: from queue-based [CRDTs][crdts], gossip protocols, distributed caches and more.
-The only limits are your imagination and the how much money you're willing to throw Amazon's way.
+The only limits are your imagination (and how much money you're willing to throw Amazon's way).

 [github]: https://github.com/chrisloy/akka-ec2
 [akka]: http://doc.akka.io/docs/akka/snapshot/java/cluster-usage.html